 The Palace has recently undergone a £12m refurbishment and has a new series of exhibitions and displays in the public rooms that brings royal lives to life.
 From eighteenth century artworks to a breathtaking display of twentieth century fashion with gowns worn by Diana, Princess of Wales.
 This was the Palace that Queen Victoria spent her childhood and early life.
 In 2019 the Palace celebrates the 200th anniversary of her birth and is currently preparing an exhibition on her life and times.
 A Kensington Palace tour can give insights in to the private lives of royal family over the years and reveals both the private and public life of royals in London.

 A walk in the gardens

 From the outside of the Palace we appreciate the architecture of Christopher Wren.
 Wren built the Palace for King William III and Queen Mary II at the end of the seventeenth century.
 The monarchs wanted a place outside of the busy central London area.
 Inside the Palace you can experience the furniture, style and fashion of the seventeenth century.
-The current exhibition Diana: Her Fashion Story will be on display in the Palace until 2018.
 After a tour of the Palace enjoy tea in Queen Anne’s orangery in the Palace gardens and view the impressive restored sunken garden.
 All of this placed in the glorious setting of Kensington Gardens.